amana4416/library-catalog-CRUD/README.md

 _Duration: 4 hours_

-Create a fully functional CRUD app that allows library staff and administration to manage their catalogue of book!
+Create a fully functional CRUD app that allows library staff and administration to manage the library's catalogue of books!

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)